Research Projects

 Management: Tobias Chilla, Stephan Kröner

-Staff: Carola Wilhelm, Lisa Birnbaum
+Staff: Carola Sommer, Lisa Birnbaum

 Period: 2020-2023